parkermac/LO/README.md

 Most of the sub-folders of LO have their own README files, but a few are useful to be aware of from the very start:

-- LO/README.md (this file) Initial python installation, cloning of the LO code, and creation of your LO_user repo.
+- `LO/README.md` (this file) Initial python installation, cloning of the LO code, and creation of your LO_user repo.
-- LO/notes/analytical_runs.md Step-by-step instructions for making and running your own analytical (idealized) ROMS run.
+- `LO/notes/analytical_runs.md` Step-by-step instructions for making and running your own analytical (idealized) ROMS run.
 This covers grid generation on your laptop using LO/pgrid. and the creation of forcing files on one of our servers using various bits in LO/forcing.
 Then it covers installing ROMS on hyak, testing that it works, and compiling it and running it for your analytical grid.
+- `LO/notes/ROMS_Tips.md` has some useful hints about finding your way around the important parts of the ROMS source code.
-- LO_roms_user/README.md Notes about setting up your environment on hyak, installing ROMS, and running the upwelling test case.
-It also gives a listing of LO compiler configurations.
+- `LO_roms_user/README.md` Notes about setting up your environment on hyak, installing ROMS, and running the upwelling test case.
+It also gives a listing of LO compiler configurations in Parker repo.

 ---